xp-forge/json/README.md

 The overhead for parsing a single 150 Kilobyte JSON file is around 17 milliseconds, which should be mostly acceptable.

 ### Network reads
-The performance overhead the native `json_decode()` function vanishes when reading from a network socket and parsing the elements sequentially.
+The performance overhead vanishes when reading from a network socket and parsing the elements sequentially.

 ```php
 $c= new HttpConnection('https://api.github.com/orgs/xp-framework/repos');